 Volunteers should live in any of the following post code areas NR30- NR35.

 information you give us the better, as it will allow us to suggest roles that match your skills and background.

-Across Cats Protection there are thousands of cats and kittens needing temporary homes until they find their forever families.
-Many of our feline friends are cared for by volunteer fosterers in their homes or in purpose built pens in their gardens.
-They provide vital hands on care and accommodation to stray, abandoned or injured cats and are part of a dedicated team of volunteers committed to finding new homes for cats in need.
+Across the UK many of our feline friends are cared for by volunteer fosterers who provide a stable, safe and loving environment in their homes or in purpose built pens in their gardens.
+They provide vital hands on care and accommodation to stray, abandoned cats or cats whose owners could sadly no longer keep them, and are part of a dedicated team of volunteers committed to finding new homes for cats in need.

-Closing date: 24 Jun 2017
+Closing date: 24 Oct 2020